thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

 	Marks a constructor, field, setter/config method to be autowired by Springs DI facilities Basically @Inject + @ImplementedBy
 	But has the added advantage that it can inject an implementation based on the active profile
+@Configuration
+	This class contains variables which are mapped to properties.
+@Value
+	the value of the key in the properties which maps to this variable.
+@ComponentScan
+	Scan this class and recursively all it's fields to inject instance variables.
+@SpringBootApplication
+	convenience annotation which encompasses @Configuration, @EnableAutoConfiguration & @ComponentScan

 ## Structuring your code